onrelay/sipxecs/sipXwiki/building.rst

 Build sipXcom
 -----------------------

-To build sipXcom from source, just execute the master build script from the root scr folder as the sipx user with sudo privileges:
+To build sipXcom from source, execute the master build script from the root scr folder as the sipx user with sudo privileges:

   .. code-block:: bash